-Author(s): Thomas Stewart, General Practitioner.
+Author(s): Thomas Stewart, General Practitioner, Sydney, Australia.
 DermNet New Zealand Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy editor: Gus Mitchell, November 2017.
+Copy edited by Gus Mitchell.
+November 2017.

-Dermatitis neglecta, first described by Poskitt in 1995, is a dermatological disorder that results from voluntary or unconscious inadequate frictional cleansing of the skin .
+Dermatitis neglecta, first described by Poskitt and colleagues in 1995, is a dermatological disorder that results from voluntary or unconscious inadequate frictional cleansing of the skin .

 The exact pathogenesis of dermatitis neglecta remains unclear.
-Inadequate exfoliation of the skin leads to accumulation of sebum, sweat, keratin, bacteria and other breakdown products forming a compact crust of dirt .
+Inadequate exfoliation of the skin leads to the accumulation of sebum, sweat, keratin, bacteria, and other breakdown products forming a compact crust of dirt .